Why HVAC Ducts Stay Damp

 These temperature differences cause moisture to form on duct surfaces repeatedly, especially in areas such as attics or crawlspaces.

-In a properly functioning system, condensation should evaporate after the cooling cycle ends.
-However, evaporation fails when:
+In a properly functioning system, minor surface condensation should dry after the cooling cycle ends.
+Persistent dampness becomes more likely when:

 - Airflow is insufficient to remove moisture